My Vote For Handiest

 too!

-'Evacuate' nuisance bees, like Yellow Jackets, from hard-to-reach
+* 'Evacuate' nuisance bees, like Yellow Jackets, from

-spray into the 'business end' just before turning it off.
+bit of wasp/hornet spray into the 'business end' just as you're turning it off.
 Awesome!

-Pull a vacuum on water heaters to replace elements WITHOUT
+* Pull a vacuum on a water heater to replace an element - even a

 draining the water!